-FGIA has created several other programs to directly support the product performance and certification of fenestration products.
+FGIA has created several programs to directly support the product performance and certification of fenestration and insulating glass products.

 Window, Door and Skylight Certification

 Since 1962, AAMA Product Certification, the original third-party window, door and skylight performance program, has provided manufacturers with the means to independently demonstrate product performance to their customers.
 The program went on to raise the bar even higher by earning accreditation by ANSI (now known as ANAB) in 1972 – a credential still maintained today.
 The AAMA Certification Label tells customers that a sample of the product has been verified as conforming to the standards’ requirements through independent laboratory testing and follow-up on-site inspection of the manufacturer’s production line.
 Products authorized for certification and their manufacturers are also listed in the online AAMA Certified Products Directory (CPD), the industry’s preeminent resource for window and door products.

 FGIA also acts as an Inspection Agency for the National Fenestration Rating Council’s thermal certification program.
 In this program, fenestration manufacturers may certify their products for thermal performance.

 Learn more about the AAMA Gold Label Certification Program.

 To comply with the material requirements of the AAMA/WDMA/CSA 101/I.S.2/A440, all vinyl and fiberglass profiles used as structural members in an AAMA certified product must be certified under the AAMA Certified Profiles Program.